CodeByAyush18/Dimag-ka-Khel-Chess-/README.md

 This project is a desktop-based Chess game developed using Core Java and Swing.
 It allows two players to play a complete chess match with most real chess rules implemented.

-The main goal of the project was to understand how object-oriented design, game logic, GUI handling, and state management come together in a real application rather than solving isolated coding problems.
+The main goal of the project was to understand how object-oriented design, game logic, GUI handling, and state management work together in a real application, rather than solving isolated coding problems.

-What the Game Supports
 Basic Gameplay

-Two-player chess (White vs Black)
+Two-player chess game (White vs Black)

 Standard 8×8 chessboard